 Empowering employees with the freedom to do what they choose is the first smart move organizations can grasp.
 It might take a short while to understand that staff potential is not about what they’re qualified or assigned to do.
 Once workers feel a sense of autonomy in creating their methods to solve any business obstacle, they become more involved.

 Companies that genuinely want to unleash human potential should think about adopting AI-enabled technologies to understand unregulated data from inside and outside the company.
-Collecting and operating on workforce data provides a crude vision of staff skills across the entire ecosystem, a great start to acknowledge what needs to improve right away.
+Collecting and operating on workforce data provides a crude vision of staff skills across the entire ecosystem.
+It is a great start to acknowledge what needs to improve right away and keep up with human capital trends in the long run.

 Organizations must generate strategies and programs for workforce evolution and placement as active and versatile as the times we face.
 An organization’s ability to establish new outcomes and unlock human potential will dictate how successful their transformation is in 2021.